 Day 5 - Kulusuk, Greenland

-On your fifth day, you will rise early, and head to Reykjavík’s Domestic Airport for your trip to Greenland.
-You will land in Kulusuk after a short flight and have several hours to explore the wonderful settlement.
+On your fifth day, you will rise early and head to Reykjavik’s Domestic Airport for your trip to Greenland.
+The two-way flights are already included in your summer tour package.

-You will return to the airport after several hours exploring, to fly back to Iceland’s capital where you will spend the night.
+You will return to the airport after several hours of exploring to fly back to Iceland’s capital, where you will spend the night.

 Day 6 - Golden Circle and final adventure

-You will have the choice of four adventures to add on to your final day.
-You could opt for a snorkelling tour in Þingvellir National Park; a snowmobiling trip on Langjökull glacier; or a riding tour on one of Iceland’s beautiful native horses.
+In addition to the three sites of the Golden Circle, you will have the choice of four adventures to add to your day.
+You could opt for a snorkeling tour in the Thingvellir National Park, a snowmobiling trip on the Langjokull glacier, or a riding tour on one of Iceland's beautiful native horses.